 Details of the most up to date risk position can be seen in the Power BI Dashboard.
+The Council's risk register can be viewed by Members at Risk Recording | DCC Risk Management

 As advised in the Risk Management Annual Report 2022/23 (June 2022), a budget book risk register has been established to support the monitoring of risks directly linked to the budget setting process for 2022/23.